Chapter 30. Diagnostics

 In Server GUI, go to→ → .

-To download a heap dump or thread dump of either Server Core or Worker, click on the respective link.
+To download a heap dump or thread dump of either Server Core or Worker, click on the respective button.
 Note that in the case of a heap dump, it may take a moment before the download is ready.

 A garbage collection is triggered before the heap dump which may cause the Server to briefly stop responding.

 The Dump live objects only checkbox allows you to avoid dumping of objects awaiting garbage collection.

 The heap dump of Worker can be created with jcmd command:

 jcmd <pidOfWorker> GC.heap_dump <filename>

 You should specify the file name with full path to avoid searching for the file

 jcmd does not always create it in the working directory.